peterhinch/micropython-async/lowpower/README.md

         await asyncio.sleep(0)
 ```

-will execute (at best) at a rate of 5Hz; possibly considerably less frequently
+will execute (at best) at a rate of 5Hz; possibly less, depending on the
-depending on the behaviour of competing tasks.
-Likewise
+behaviour of competing tasks.
+Likewise with 200ms latency

 ```python
 async def bar():